grim-pink/BT5153-project/README.md

 - The LLM is only called for spam messages to reduce cost and latency.
 - Training and inference code are separated for cleaner deployment.
 - The FastAPI layer makes the model accessible through both API and web UI.

-## ⚠️ Notes

-- Label encoding: `ham = 0`, `spam = 1`
-- Task 2 is only triggered when Task 1 predicts spam.
-- The API requires trained model artifacts inside `artifacts/distilbert_spam_model/`.
-- If the model folder is empty, FastAPI startup will fail.

 ## 🎯 Why This Project Matters